johncoleman83/mini-tweet-bot/README.md

   to make your own twitter bot, you should rename this file `credentials.py` so that it is imported into `app.py` with the line: `from credentials import *`

-* `./profanity.py`, `./suppprt/profanity.txt`
+* `./profanity.py`, `./suppprt/profanity.txt`, `aldict.py`

-  dictionary of profaine words; contains 700+ words.  the `.py` file contains a a set and is imported into the `censorship.py` module, the `.txt` file is used simply for testing and to more easily share the dictionary.
+  `profanity.py`: set of profaine words; contains 700+ words.  the `.py` file contains a set and is imported into the `censorship.py` module, the `.txt` file is used simply for testing and to more easily share the list.  `aldict.py` contains the ascii-art and L337 translation dictionaries

 * `./requirements.txt`